mmoore483/project1-htmlcss/README.md

 - Footer social media icons are vertically listed (in a column)
 - The form on the contact us page is the whole width and in a single column
 - Font-sizes and max-widths altered for different screen-sizes to maintain legibility of the text
+- For larger screen sizes (above 2400px), the site will be centred in the middle of the screen with white margins
+- The hero image has been sized based on the viewing height

 ![Wireframes](/assets/images/wireframes.jpeg)